IllinoisLegalAidOnline/website-docs/docs/source/events.rst

 * Indicate whether registration is required.
 If registration is required, add the link to register

 .. image:: ../assets/cms-calendar-registration2.png

-.. todo:: Register or buy tickets should be removed.

 * **For staff users only** there is an option to select or upload an image.
 This is helpful for sharing on social media.